Art Projects We've Loved for Kindergarten Homeschool

 As for the boys – they are newly 4 and still two years away from officially starting kinder (early September birthday so we’ll wait til they’re 6).
 Two days of preschool a week is plenty for them right now, but they of course want to be included and both love to “do school” too, so we encourage them to join us for devotionals, seasonal studies, nature, art, music and science lessons as those aren’t as age-specific.
 They play outside or independently while we do other subjects, or if they want to be at the table with us, these preschool workbooks keep them pretty busy (thank you Larson for the rec!).
 It’s not always calm or quiet but if we need a break, we pause and play!
 If we need to chill out, we sit on the couch and read.
 If we need to head to the park, we go.

 I’m not aiming for a specific number of days for our school year – we started the last week of August and I want to be finished by mid-May, with plenty of breaks and hopefully some travels in there too!
-Most of our curriculum is intended to fit a typical school year but we’re just going at a pace that feels right, going on to the next level if we get there, slowing down if we need to, and seeing where we end up.
+Most of our curriculum is intended to fit a typical school year and I think we’ll end up with somewhere between 30 and 32 weeks.

 Future Curriculum Picks